Have questions? We’ve got answers.

 3. How much are property taxes, and how/when do I pay them?

 Property taxes depend on the type (house vs land) and value of the property.
 Property taxes are very low here, typically only a few hundred dollars, and are due in January of each year.
 However, you will get a 35% discount by paying before the end of November or a 20% discount by paying in December.
-If you are over 65 years of age, and have an INAPAM card, you can get a 50% discount.
 Late fees start accruing in February and, if left unpaid, can result in severe penalties that must be paid prior to selling your house.
 However, La Paz residents who have fallen behind on their property tax payments can also benefit from the local government’s goodwill.
 During the same two-month period (November-December), property owners can avail themselves of a 20% discount on previous years’ property taxes.
 Taxes can be paid online using your Clave Catastral number (which can be found in your fideicomiso) at https://lapaz.gob.mx.
 You can also pay in person at any OXXO, and at local banks, check with your bank for details.

 - CFE (electricity): CFE is the city electric utility and bills every two months.
 The bill must be paid no later than the 25th day of the month, or you may get disconnected.
 You can pay the bill at any CFE office or substation using one of the kiosks and a credit card.
 You can also pay online at https://www.cfe.mx/Pages/Index.aspx, but this portal only accepts Mexican credit/debit cards and American Express.
 If you don’t receive your bill, you can take an old bill to any kiosk and scan it to see what you currently owe.